Mental Health Facilities Wallowa County, OR

 Mental Health Facilities in Wallowa County, OR

-Call (888) 774-6443 for 24/7 help with treatment.
+Call (888) 774-6443 for 24/7 help with dual diagnosis treatment.

 Wallowa Valley Center For Wellness

 Wallowa Valley Center For Wellness is a mental health facility in Wallowa County, OR, located at 207 Sw 1st Street, 97828 zip code.
-Wallowa Valley Center For Wellness offers Outpatient treatment and Telemedicine/telehealth.
-Wallowa Valley Center For Wellness provides Integrated dual diagnosis disorder treatment, Psychotropic medication and Behavior modification to Children/adolescents, Adults and Young adults.
-Wallowa Valley Center For Wellness also supports Active duty military, Transitional age young adults and Veterans.
-Some other services provided by Wallowa Valley Center For Wellness include Mentoring/peer support/consumer-run services, Case management and Assertive community treatment.
+Wallowa Valley Center For Wellness offers Telemedicine/telehealth and Outpatient treatment.
+Wallowa Valley Center For Wellness provides Integrated dual diagnosis disorder treatment, Activity therapy and Dialectical behavior therapy to Seniors 65 or older, Adults and Young adults.
+Wallowa Valley Center For Wellness also supports Transitional age young adults, Military families and Persons with post-traumatic stress disorder.
+Some other services offered by Wallowa Valley Center For Wellness include Family psychoeducation, Diet and exercise counseling and Suicide prevention services.

 Frequently asked questions at mental health facilities in Wallowa County, OR: